dreamerc/deepnote/IFTTT Replacement.md

 ```

 - Yeelight
-   - some of bulb mount are unable hold this device, but regular bulbs are fine.
+   - some bulb mount are unable to hold this device, but regular bulbs are fine.

 ### Zigbee
 #### Restriction
-- There are Zigbee coordinator(gateway), router(repeater), and device limitation amounts by the chip set.
+- There are Zigbee coordinator (gateway), router (repeater), and device limitation amounts by the chip set.
-- Zigbee using 2.4G Hz may cause problem with your WiFi, and reducing the distance of connection.
+- Zigbee using 2.4G Hz may cause problem with your Wi-Fi, and reducing the distance of connection.
 - Wall and floor can cause the connection going none static strongly.

 #### Devices